 Exposure on a scale

-• How they can learn to withstand uncomfortable feelings to overcome their fear.
+- How can they learn to tolerate uncomfortable feelings to overcome their fear.

 Response prevention

-You can change the sequence in which something is provided to them, say their preferred books or toys, if they feel the need to keep things in order or arrange things in such way to prevent something terrible from happening.
+If they are worried about an infection, ask them to touch a toilet seat and don’t wash their hands.
+Change the order in which something is given to them, say their favourite books or toys, if they need to have things in order or arrange things in a certain way to prevent something bad from happening.